-Laura worked with small groups of parents and children to explore different structures using willow and a range of other materials, creating sculptures on the grounds of the nurseries.
-As part of the project, parents and children from each setting have also visited a willow farm.
+Willow artist Laura Ellen Bacon worked with small groups of parents and children to explore different structures using willow and a range of other materials, creating sculptures on the grounds of the nurseries.
+As part of the project, parents and children from each setting also visited a willow farm.

 - Involve parents and carers, particularly from BME communities, as active participants in the creative development of themselves and their children.

 - Explore craft materials, processes and products as a means of sharing diverse cultures and experiences.